kapouer/window-page/README.md

 - state.connect(node)
 - state.disconnect(node)

-Both methods are also available directly as `Page.connect`, `Page.disconnect`.

 Furthermore, if the object owns methods named `handle${Type}`, they will be used as `type` event listeners on that object, receiving arguments `(e, state)`.